dantegates/neural-networks-explained/post.md

 I suppose I should conclude this post admitting that, although stochastic gradient descent was mentioned in the beginning of this post I never had any real intent of addressing it again.

 I'll simply say that when you read "backpropogation" in the literature it is really referring to [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) or extensions thereof.
 Additionally, where I've explicitly pointed out in this post that a function should be differentiable it's because this is a requirement for leveraging SGD.
-The rest, at this time, I will leave as an excecise to the reader :).
+The rest, at this time, I will leave as an excercise to the reader :).